-The CBC-MAC and CBC-MAC-ELB complies with the standard: ISO/IEC 9797-1 Mac Algorithm 1 and 2 respectively [32]
+The CBC-MAC and CBC-MAC-ELB complies with the standard:

+ISO/IEC 9797-1 Mac Algorithm 1 and 2 respectively [32]

-The Recrypt Mode and the BLD are described in the hardware reference manual HRM [1], while the implementation of ECB and CBC follow the standard: National Institute of Standards and Technology (NIST) SP 800-38A [21]
+The Recrypt Mode and the BLD are described in the hardware reference manual HRM [1], while the implementation of ECB and CBC follow the standard:

 The key destruction as required by FCS_CKM.4 can be done by overwriting the key register interfaces or by software reset of the SCP which provides immediate zeroing of all SCP key registers.
-Please consider also the statement of chapter 7.1.4.1.

 The covered security functional requirement is FCS_COP.1/AES and FCS_CKM.4/AES.

-8.5.2 Implementation of TDES, AES and MACs by the Symmetric Cryptographic Library SCL
+8.5.2 Implementation of TDES, AES and CMAC by the Symmetric Cryptographic Library SCL